Digital-Image-Processing-IIITH/project-dipsum/README.md

 <img src="images/SamAdams_visual.jpg" height="250"/> <br>

 ## Effect of Camera Motion
-To study the effect of camera motion, a ipython notebook is provided [CameraMotion.ipynb](src/CameraMotion.ipynb).
+To study the effect of camera motion, an ipython notebook is provided [CameraMotion.ipynb](src/CameraMotion.ipynb).
 With the increasing pixels of simulated camera motion, our algorithm shows the following results: <br>
 <img src="images/Motion_result.png" height="250"/>